Wingo206/Mr-Pizza/README.md

 - *anything that is put into "/public/" will be automatically given a route, relative to /Mr-Pizza/public/*

 To add a route:
-- Create a file in the "routes/" directory
+- Within a file in the lib/ directory:
-- export a list of JSON objects with the following properties:
+- add the the exports the routes property, which is a list of JSON objects with the following properties:
     - method (GET, POST, etc)
     - path (eg: "/stores", "/delivery/123")
         - can be either a string (exact match), or a regex (use for when an input is added to the url, like "/delivery/123")